msalemor/azure-function-proxies/README.md

 - Curl http://localhost:7071/api/test1
 > **Note:** Should include the ```x-functions-key``` header with value ```test```

-To test proxy ```test2```, you will need to point the backend URL to a site you where you can test receiving the custom header.
+To test proxy ```test2```, you will need to point the backend URL to an external site you where you can test receiving the custom header.